 Pack an Athleisure Travel Capsule That Looks Put-Together

-An athleisure capsule works best when you treat it like a real wardrobe, not a pile of workout gear.
-The goal is to pack pieces that can do three jobs:
+An athleisure capsule works best when you treat it like a proper wardrobe, not just a random pile of workout clothes.

 1. Travel days (planes, trains, long walks)